inferno-framework/inferno-framework.github.io/docs/writing-tests/assertions-and-results.md

 - Verifying the HTTP status code of a response.
 - Verifying that a string is valid JSON.
 - Validating a FHIR Resource.
+- Checking conformance to a FHIR Logical Model.

 Check out the [assertions API
 documentation](/inferno-core/docs/Inferno/DSL/Assertions.html) for detailed